Skip to main contentArrow Right

 Code snippet: descope.js file

 The login logic can be found in the login.html file.
-Our descope.js file is first imported to make sure we have access to the global variables.
+We import descope.js so we can access the global variables that help manage Flask authentication.

 {% extends 'base.html' %}